repejota/monolog-nats/README.md

 composer require repejota/monolog-nats
 ```

-This will install this package itself and, [Monolog](https://packagist.org/packages/monolog/monolog), if not yet installed.
+This will install this package itself [Monolog](https://packagist.org/packages/monolog/monolog)
+and [PHPNAts](https://github.com/repejota/phpnats), if they are not yet installed.

 ## Example